x0y0z/microblog/README.md

 See the [Deployment on Heroku](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xviii-deployment-on-heroku) tutorial for further details.

 ### AWS Elastic Beanstalk
+[AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is a Platform as a Service (PaaS) offering by AWS.

 It is recommended to set any required environment variables via the  a AWS Elastic Beanstalk console or via the EB CLI using `eb setenv VAR1=VAL1 VAR2=VAL2 ...`.